finboxio/dot-prop/readme.md

 # dot-prop [![Build Status](https://travis-ci.org/sindresorhus/dot-prop.svg?branch=master)](https://travis-ci.org/sindresorhus/dot-prop)

 > Get, set, or delete a property from a nested object using a dot path
+> MAIN DIFFERENCE FROM sindresorhus/dot-prop is that it will not throw errors when you do get({ a: null }, 'a.b.c')

 ## Install